Integrate your dedicated server to AMS using the AGS SDK

 FRegistry::ServerAMS.SendReadyMessage();

-Make sure your DS has done everything it needs to do to be ready to serve a game session before calling SendReadyMessage().
-This should include finishing server login as the DS will not be ready to interact with AGS until login is complete.
+Make sure your DS has done everything it needs to do to be ready to serve a game session before calling SendReadyMessage()

-Listen to the drain signal
+Listening to the drain signal

 The drain signal tells a dedicated server that the VM it is running on is slated to be removed.
 Unless the the dedicated server is serving a game session, it will be set to the Draining state and be subject to the drain timeout; upon reaching the drain timeout the watchdog will automatically terminate the dedicated server.
 Dedicated servers in the In Session state will remain subject to the session timeout after being sent a drain signal; upon reaching the session timeout the watchdog will automatically terminate the dedicated server.
-When your DS receives the drain signal, it should finish any essential work and then exit.
+When your DS receives the drain signal, it should finish any essential work (which may include finishing an active game session) and then exit.
 Note that unless your game has unique reasons for behaving differently, the usual expected behavior for a DS that receives the drain signal is:

-• if the DS is serving an active game session, finish the session as usual and then exit
+- if the DS is serving an active game session, finish the session as usual and then exit

-• if the DS is not serving a session (e.g., is in the "Ready" state), exit cleanly
+- if the DS is not serving a session (e.g., is in the "Ready" state), exit cleanly

 There are several reasons why your dedicated servers might receive a drain signal:

-• The fleet is deactivated.
+- The fleet is deactivated.

-• The is fleet scaling in as demand for dedicated servers decreases.
+- The is fleet scaling in as demand for dedicated servers decreases.

-• The nodes hosting the dedicated servers need to be taken down for maintenance.
+- The nodes hosting the dedicated servers need to be taken down for maintenance.

 To register a handler to listen to the drain signal, use this: